Python for Web Development: A Full Guide

 Some of the top companies use Python in their technology stacks:

-• Instagram — a social media platform that relies on Python to allow its 500 mil daily active users to photograph, edit, store, and share their creations in a person digital album.
+• Instagramβ€”a social media platform that relies on Python to allow its 500 million daily active users to photograph, edit, store, and share their creations in a personal digital album.

-• Spotify — a major market player and a music streaming app that incorporates data analytics to manage its Radio and Discover features.
+• Spotifyβ€”a major market player and a music streaming app that incorporates data analytics to manage its Radio and Discover features.

-• Disqus — this commenting plugin processes around 50 mil comments per month, and it is available in 191 countries.
+• Disqusβ€”a commenting plugin that processes around 50 million comments per month, available in 191 countries.

 However, while there are many advantages to using Python for web development, there are also a few pitfalls.
-Let’s check pros and cons of Python in web development.
+Let’s check the pros and cons of Python in web development.

-Easy to Use and Read
+Easy to use and read

 • Low entry barrier